Beliavsky/Fortran-Tools/README.md

 [Simple Lint GitHub Action (simple_lint)](https://github.com/NOAA-GFDL/simple_lint): runs simple lint-like actions on files in a git repository, from NOAA-GFDL.
 The current list of lint actions are to check for trailing whitespace, check Fortran files for use of tab characters, and check Fortran files for lines longer then a specified length.

 ### Text Editors, Integrated Development Environments, and Plugins
+[Code::Blocks](https://www.codeblocks.org/): free C/C++ and Fortran IDE built to meet the most demanding needs of its users.
+It is designed to be very extensible and fully configurable.

 [linter-gfortran](https://github.com/AtomLinter/linter-gfortran): linting Fortran code in [Atom](https://github.com/atom) with gfortran

 [Fortran Language Server](https://github.com/hansec/fortran-language-server): A Fortran implementation of the Language Server Protocol using Python (2.7+ or 3.0+), by hansec.
 Editor extensions using this language server to provide autocomplete and other IDE-like functionality are available for Atom, Visual Studio Code, Visual Studio, (Neo)vim, and Emacs.